Table of Contents

 - IgG antibodies against the Goodpasture antigen of the basement membrane cause an inflammation reaction that is mediated by antibodies.
 The Goodpasture antigen is also found in the alveolar basement membrane.

-- Anti-neutrophil cytoplasmic antibodies (ANCA) interact with components of the neutrophil granules and thereby produce glomerular damage.
+- Anti-neutrophil cytoplasmic antibodies (ANCA) interact with components of the neutrophil granules and produce glomerular damage.

 All immune mechanisms start a pro-inflammatory immune cascade with a subsequent inflammatory reaction.
-This inflammatory reaction eventually leads to a damage of the glomerular capillary wall.
-This causes bleeding into the Bowman’s capsule and thus into the primary urine.
+This inflammatory reaction eventually leads to damage of the glomerular capillary wall.
+This causes bleeding into the Bowman capsule and thus into the primary urine.
 The renal corpuscle then becomes necrotic and loses functionality.
-The more glomeruli are affected the more overall kidney function is lost with a decreasing glomerular filtration rate.
+The more glomeruli that are affected, the more overall kidney function is lost with a decreasing glomerular filtration rate.

-Note: The urinary sediment is typically notable for a mild, unselective proteinuria, a microhematuria with dysmorphic RBCs (acanthocytes), and red blood cell casts.
+Note: Urinary sediment is typically notable for mild, unselective proteinuria, microhematuria with dysmorphic RBCs (acanthocytes), and RBC casts.
 This constellation is referred to as nephritic sediment!

-Proteinuria: Typically, there are only small amounts of proteins in the excreted urine.
+Proteinuria: Typically, only small amounts of protein are in excreted urine.
 A protein excretion of > 150 mg/d is considered proteinuria.
 The amount of pathological protein excretion can be an indicator of what is causing the disease.